The Party of No Content

 David Litt: Congress needs to be way, way bigger

-Even when a single party controls both houses and the White House, legislation is a slog thanks to the use and the abuse of the filibuster.
+Even when a single party controls both houses and the White House, legislation is a slog, thanks to the use and the abuse of the filibuster.
 This makes the Senate minority a potent check on the Senate majority.
 “People think unified government means that Congress will do more,” Binder told me.
 “But even unified governments have become less productive over time.”

 Politicians cited the enmity within Congress and negative partisanship—where a hatred of the other side becomes even more important than belief in one’s own side—as other crucial factors.
 “When you want to accomplish anything big in this country, under our system, you really have to have buy-in from both sides,” John Faso, a former representative, told me.
 “If you’re incendiary, and if you talk in extreme ways, it gets you on MSNBC or Fox, but it doesn’t help us solve the problem.
 I think that’s part of why we were not successful in fixing the health-care system.”